DallanQ/race_for_the_galaxy/Manual.md

 > Icon of a brown circle with a black border and -1 inside.

-> Icon of a light shade of brown circle with a red border and +1 inside.
+> Icon of a brown circle with a red border and +1 inside.

 > Icon of a yellow circle with a black border and -2 inside.